danielharrell/SumLect2015/Lost_Idea_LA.md

 and America's Promise*](https://www.aacu.org/leap), launched in 2005 by the Association of American Colleges and Universities.

+But what if these defenses have succeeded---by putting liberal education in peril?
+What if the threat to liberal education comes from within?
+Let the idea of a liberal art, for the moment, simply mean whatever it is that distinguishes a liberal education from any other form of education---a technical education, say.
+What if our many defenses of liberal education have made us forget this idea?
+What if the idea of a liberal art, in this sense, is lost?
+(Perhaps put sentence about my lecture making this suggestion plausible, if not persuasive, should go here.
+Then move to next section as a part one.)

+## Part One

-Still, the more seriously you take such threats, the harder it can be to cast them in external terms, or capture in a headline.
+(Here borrow from above mention of technical education to introduce opposition more quickly; then end a brief argument about internal threat with a line about how the threat can still seem external.)
+Certainly the more seriously you take threats against, the harder it can be to cast them in external terms, or capture in a headline.
 The fate of liberal education, after all, will not be decided in opinion columns, but in choices made by each of us about the best education, once education matters.
-Not the best education, then, in general, as such, *per se*;
-but the best education for my daughter, or my son, or me.
+Not the best education, then, in general, as such, *per se*; but the best education for my daughter, or my son, or me.
 In having to make such choices, those devoted to liberal education are no different from those dismissive of it.
 And in this respect, the threat to liberal education can never lie outside it.
 To pursue an education at all, liberal or no, is to have answered a question that a liberal education obliges each of us to ask, and ask on our own behalf: What does it mean to be educated?
 And we might well answer this question in a choice *against* liberal education, even at the risk of its extinction, if the same choice is made repeatedly.
 But this is perhaps the best evidence we have that the question is real, and the threat to liberal education therefore intrinsic to it.
 The death of liberal education, so understood, would similarly come from within, in a proof of its life, and perhaps the only proof of life.

 But again, those of us devoted to liberal education are unlikely to want this death, especially just to show we were